ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 xml x = xml`<eg:doc>Hello</eg:doc>`;
 ```

 In the above code example, the **``eg``** is bound as a prefix to a namespace URL.
-You can use that prefix in the ``xml`` template and it will get expanded to the correct representation with the namespace.
+You can use that prefix in the ``xml`` template, and it will get expanded to the correct representation with the namespace.

 The comparison and assignment of ``xml`` elements will implicitly check for and expand the namespace declarations in the correct way.